Lisbeth Hollaman

 -

-Have you considered what will happen when you pass away if you own a furry companion?
-Estate Administration, Will and Trust Interpretations, Child Support From An Estate, Areta Lloyd, Lisbeth Hollaman, Deborah Jorgensen, Estate Law, capacity law, power of attorney & estate planningMany people do not turn their minds to the fact that pets are legally considered property, and in a last […]
+Have you considered what will happen when you pass away if you own a furry companion? power of attorney, estate planning, Estate Administration, Will and Trust Interpretations, Child Support From An Estate, Areta Lloyd, Lisbeth Hollaman, Deborah Jorgensen, Estate Law & capacity lawMany people do not turn their minds to the fact that pets are legally considered property, and in a last […]

 -